-Our Shakyamuni Buddha statue is sculpted with an eloquent style.
-This is because the statue is gold gilded yet it gets straight to the point of the matter.
-As a result, the sculptor seated Shakyamuni in full lotus pose on a single lotus pedestal.
-Additionally, he is depicting the Bhumisparsha mudra and holds the quintessential alms bowl in the palm of his left hand.
-Also, the statue is portrayed with other traditional features such as the Ushnisha topknot, elongated ears, the 3 neck lines, 3rd eye of wisdom and the right turning hair coils.
+Our handmade Shakyamuni Buddha statue is sculpted with an eloquent style.
+The sculptor took special care to carve the intricate engravings and the statue features a gold painted face showing life like expression.
+Additionally, he is depicting the Bhumisparsha “earth touching” mudra and holds the quintessential alms bowl in the palm of his left hand.
+Also, the statue is portrayed with other traditional features such as the ushnisha topknot, elongated ears, the 3 neck lines, 3rd eye of wisdom and the right turning hair coils.

 The full lotus pose is a sign of supreme virtue.
 This is because the full lotus pose is also known as the vajra pose.
 Vajra is a Sanskrit word that translates as “diamond or thunderbolt”.
-Therefore, we can believe that this sitting posture is a sign of unshakable moral virtue.
-Additionally, he sits on a single lotus pedestal with the vajra symbol engraved into the back of the pedestal.
+Therefore, this sitting posture is a sign of unshakable moral virtue.

-The 3rd eye of wisdom is depicted between the brows on our Shakyamuni Buddha statue.
-A statue depicted with a 3rd eye signifies that it is an enlightened Buddha or Bodhisattva.
-There are many Buddhas and also Bodhisattvas and this is a distinguishing characteristic that separates them from unenlightened beings.
+The 3rd eye of wisdom is depicted between the brows on our handmade Shakyamuni Buddha statue.
+A statue depicted with a 3rd eye signifies that it is an enlightened Buddha or bodhisattva.
+The third eye represents transcendent wisdom, which is superior to mundane wisdom.
+It is acquired after many bodhisattva lifetimes.

-Additionally, the Ushnisha topknot and the 3 neck lines are symbols that were typically worn by royalty and those of high social status in ancient India.
+Additionally, the ushnisha topknot and the 3 neck lines are symbols that were typically worn by royalty and those of high social status in ancient India.
 Indeed, Shakyamuni Buddha was born a prince into the Shakya Kingdom in the 6th century BCE.
 As a result, it would be typical for him to be portrayed this way.
-However, these two symbols have also become common features on both Buddha and Bodhisattva statues.
-Although they are only signs of veneration and they do not portray superiority to Shakyamuni.
+Click here to learn more about Shakyamuni Buddha.